 Oh, Peru, what can I say?
 In a real-life “who’s the fairest of them all” inquiry, Peru would be a serious contender.
 And that’s without having to resort to black magic.
 I’m frequently asked about my favorite place in the world, and while my answer is forever evolving, Peru is always toward the top.
 Its combination of stunning natural beauty, rich culture, and friendly people makes it a hard destination to beat.
 For that same reason, it’s nearly impossible to come up with a definitive “must-see” list for Peru.
+There are endless beautiful places to visit in Peru.
 So, I’m not even going to try.
 By no means do the locations in this blog post represent the last word on what you should see, or where you should go when you visit Peru.
 But they’re a darn good place to start!

 This was my second time to Peru.
 The first time was for two weeks.
 And that entire trip was spent preparing for and then completing the Cordillera Huayhuash Trek.
 It was one of the most memorable experience of my life, and it left me aching to experience more of Peru.
 And so I started planning my trip back before I had even left the country.
 This time around we didn’t have any set plans, but we did have the van, so flexibility was on our side.
 While I have to admit that having our own transportation was amazing, you can see all of these beautiful places in Peru without it!
 All you need is a bus ticket, a little patience, and a sense of adventure!